artsupawat/mqtt-client-load-balancing/README.md

 This repository contains source code for demonstrating 2 approaches to load balance messages from a single topic to multiple consumers in MQTT.

-# Load Balancing Messages in MQTT
+# MQTT Client Load Balancing Approaches
-## Approach 1: Multiple Partitions using Topic Hierarchy
+## Approach 1: Multiple Partitions using Topic Hierarchy (Custom Implementation for MQTT v3.1.1)
 branch: **multiple-partitions-topic-hierarchy**

 This approach leverages the topic hierarchy to create multiple partitions for shared subscriptions.
 By organizing the topic hierarchy, multiple partitions are established, and each consumer can subscribe to a specific partition independently.